Does your Android phone keep shutting off? Here's how to fix it!

-Android phones are great until they aren't.
-You may not think too much about your handset when it works as intended for all of your texting, apps, and games, but the second trouble occurs, it can be a major pain in the butt.
+The best Android phones are great.
+They're powerful, they have amazing cameras, and they have all the additional features you care about.
+But the second any sort of trouble occurs, it can be a major pain in the butt.
 One common issue people often experience is their phone repeatedly shutting off unintended, and if this happens to you, it's not a good time.

 No matter if it's a result of a low battery, easy-to-fix bug, or something more serious, here are a few tips on how to stop your phone from shutting off when you don't want it to.